-Buttery, soft and light as a feather- this recipe for The Best Dinner Rolls has become my go-to roll recipe.
-They are delicious!
+This recipe for the Best Dinner Rolls has become my go-to roll recipe.
+These rolls are buttery, light as a feather and so delicious!

 I had every intention of posting this recipe for The Best Dinner Rolls before Thanksgiving, but I ended up taking some much needed time off.
 Now that I’m back in full swing I thought I still must share these amazing rolls with you. 🙂